thatstoasty/mog/README.md

 If you're a Go developer, please check out their CLI tooling and libraries.
 They're unmatched!

 For bugs and todos, see the bottom of the readme.
 At the moment, characters with a printable length greater than 1 ARE NOT supported.

-NOTE: This does not work on Mojo 24.2, you must use the nightly build for now.
-This will be resolved in the next Mojo release.

 ![Mog example](https://github.com/thatstoasty/mog/blob/main/layout.png)